spsatuva/spsatuva.github.io/_pages/resources/courses.md

         aria-labelledby="14200"
         data-parent="#wrapper-1420">
         <p>
         This is often the first physics class someone will take when they begin the physics major at UVA.
 It is a calculus based introduction that covers the following topics: kinematics, mechanics, fluid dynamics, thermodynamics, and simple harmonic motion.
-This class is 5 credit course (4 credit lecture) and includes a 1 credit discussion session.
+This class is 3 credit course (4 credit lecture).
         <br>
         <br>
         The standard text is <a href="https://www.amazon.com/MasteringPhysics-Student-Physics-Scientists-Engineers/dp/0131992260"> Physics for Scientists and Engineers, Giancoli, 4th edtion</a>